 Talk to teachers and, if possible, to other parents in order to see whether the school is likely to meet the needs of your particular child.

 Some schools will have a waiting list.
-They may favour children who already have a relative at the school or who are related to a past student.
-Some schools favour children coming from particular primary schools.
-You will need to investigate the admissions policy of the school in which you are interested and in general you should plan the enrolment of your child well in advance.
+You will need to investigate the enrolment policy of the school in which you are interested and in general you should plan the enrolment of your child well in advance.

 If you are planning to remain abroad and to send your child to an Irish school as an overseas student, you can choose from a range of boarding schools or you can enrol your child in a day secondary school that arranges home-stay accommodation and guardianship, as appropriate.

 If your child wishes to go to university or another third-level institution, they will need to score enough points in their Leaving Certificate exams.
 They will receive points for the 6 best grades they receive with the highest points going to an A1 in a paper at Honours level.
-Most students take 7 subjects in the Leaving Cert.
+Most students take 7 subjects in the Leaving Certificate.

 Education in State-funded second-level schools is free.